tufts-carpentries/2021-01-28-tuftsGordon/index.md

   accessible to everybody.
   The workshop organizers have checked that:
 </p>

 <ul>
+  {% comment %}
   <li>The room is wheelchair / scooter accessible.</li>
   <li>Accessible restrooms are available.</li>
+  {% endcomment %}
+  <li>The workshop will be recorded and made available with subtitles.</li>
 </ul>

 <p>
-  Materials will be provided in advance of the workshop and large-print handouts are available if needed by notifying the organizers in advance.
+  Materials will be provided in advance of the workshop.
 If we can help making learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them.